BDC Hamburger Icon

 Choose the right credit card processor.

-Credit card processors’ rates, fees, software features, hardware and customer service vary widely, so carefully vetting potential credit card processing companies is essential.
+Credit card processors’ rates, fees, software features, hardware and customer service vary widely, so vetting credit card processing companies is essential.

-Jeff Bucher, senior product strategy manager at Alkami Technology, noted that matching your processor to your business model is crucial, as is learning about all fees and terms.
-“Common issues that pop up when integrating credit card processing include a lack of transparency when it comes to fees and contract terms,” Bucher cautioned.
+“Common issues that pop up when integrating credit card processing include a lack of transparency when it comes to fees and contract terms,” said Jeff Bucher, senior product strategy manager at Alkami Technology.
 “These impact mission-critical components like processing times and rates and common hidden fees can be statement fees or non-compliance penalties.”

-The credit card processor or processing plan you chose as a startup may not necessarily be the best choice as your business scales.
-For example, a higher processing volume can make fixed-rate credit card processing fees too costly, and you might want to consider switching to an interchange-plus model.
-You also might find that you now need processing software with more advanced capabilities, such as industry-specific features or robust customer management and marketing capabilities.
+The credit card processor or processing plan for startups isn’t always the best choice as your business scales.
+A higher processing volume can make fixed-rate credit card processing fees too costly, and you should consider switching to an interchange-plus model.
+You’ll likely find that you need processing software with more advanced capabilities, such as industry-specific features or robust customer management and marketing capabilities.

 Accept many different payment types.

-Today’s shoppers use a wide array of digital payment methods in addition to credit and debit cards, so accepting various payment types is a win-win.
-The more you can accommodate customers’ preferred payment methods, the more sales you’ll make.
+Shoppers use digital payment methods in addition to credit and debit cards, so accepting various payment types is a win-win.

-Most payment processors support multiple payment types, but you may need to contact your company to ensure digital wallets like Apple Pay, Google Pay and Samsung Pay are added to your account.
+Most payment processors support multiple payment types, but you may need to contact your company to ensure digital wallets like Apple Pay, Google Pay and Samsung Pay are accepted.

 Optimize for international sales.